-Continuing on from my previous post on filtering on motorways and dual carriageways, today I’m going to talk more specifically about filtering in the city and more suburban roads (that’s lane splitting for the US readers).
+Continuing on from my previous post on motorcycle filtering tips on motorways and dual carriageways, today I’m going to talk more specifically about filtering in the city and more suburban roads (that’s lane splitting for the US readers).
 In the city, one needs to far more alert and aware of upcoming hazards.
 There is much more to watch out for compared to the motorway, lanes tend to be tighter, traffic is turning and pulling out everywhere, you have to contend with delivery scooters, cyclists, pedestrians and all their related street furniture and road markings.
-After riding through the city a number of years, filtering has became almost second nature, below are some tips and advice I have accumulated.
+After riding through the city a number of years, filtering has become almost second nature, below are some filtering tips and advice I have accumulated.

-What’s Legal and What’s Not?
+Filtering Law – What’s Legal and What’s Not?

 - Cross any unbroken white lines, whether they are separating lanes, surrounding a crossed hatched area, or separating off a cycle lane.
 An exception is if needing to negotiate a stationary hazard, cyclists, horse or slow maintenance vehicle and it is safe to do so.
 (See Highway Code section 129 and 165)